Andrena barbilabris

-The bearded miner bee (Andrena barbilabris) is a species of miner bee in the family Andrenidae.
+Andrena barbilabris, the bearded miner bee, is a species of miner bee in the family Andrenidae.
 It is found in Europe and Northern Asia (excluding China) and North America.
-Other common names include the long-lipped andrena and the sandpit mining bee.

 Description

 The bearded miner bee is commonly around 11 mm in length, the males being smaller and slenderer than the females.
 The females have rufous hairs on the dorsal surface of the thorax which contrast with the yellower hairs on its sides and head.
 The males can appear silvery in colour because of the long pale hairs on their thorax.
 The integument is largely black.
 It has a narrow head which gives this species a rather hunch-backed appearance.

 Distribution

 The bearded miner bee has a Holarctic distribution, being found across North America in southern Canada and the northern United States.
 In Eurasia it is distributed from western Europe to Anatolia, into western and eastern Siberia to the Russian Far East in Yakutia and Primorsky Krai and in Japan.
 In Britain and Ireland it has a patchy, localised distribution as far north as Inverness, it is scarcer in Ireland.
 It also occurs on Guernsey and Jersey in the Channel Islands.